jbaumbach/nodejs-scaffolding/README.md

    * User login with sessions stored in Redis
    * Presentation layer using layouts (e.g. "master pages" in .NET Webforms) and includes (e.g. "user controls")
    * HTML generated using Jade rendering engine, also demonstrating conditionals
-   * CSS generated using Stylus rendering engine (with Nib plugin for abstracting away CSS hacks)
+   * CSS generated using Stylus rendering engine (with Nib plugin for abstracting away CSS hacks, thank you http://clock.co.uk/tech-blogs/a-simple-website-in-nodejs-with-express-jade-and-stylus)
    * Unit and integration testing architecture with Mocha
    * HTML black box testing demonstration with Supertest
    * Load testing your application with Nodeload